voxpupuli/puppet-k8s/REFERENCE.md

 Valid values: `present`, `absent`

-The basic property that the resource should be in.
+Whether the kubeconfig should be present or absent (default: present)

 Default value: `present`